 Maps.Me

 Maps.Me comes with traffic info, public transport details, cycling navigation, and points of interest, making it a great option if you’re exploring a new city for the first time.
+The app also supports walking routes and hiking trails, catering to outdoor enthusiasts.
 Unfortunately, Maps.Me does serve the user with targeted ads, which could become annoying after a while, but this is a small price to pay for global navigation.
+Its user-friendly interface and comprehensive features make it a reliable choice for anyone needing robust offline maps.

 OsmAnd

 An open-source Google Maps alternative, the OsmAnd app pulls data from the OpenStreetMap location database to provide users with detailed mapping and accurate route planning.
-It also comes with offline mapping capabilities and is highly customizable, so you can pick what details you want to be included on your maps, including toll roads, street lighting, road surface, and road quality.
+This alternative for Google Maps also comes with offline mapping capabilities and is highly customizable, allowing users to choose the specific details they want included on their maps.
+Options range from toll roads and street lighting to road surface and road quality, catering to various preferences and needs.

-OsmAnd uses a freemium model, so users that want to access additional features will have to pay.
-Non-paying users, for example, are only allowed seven map downloads but hopefully, this will be enough for most users’ navigating needs.
+OsmAnd uses a freemium model, so users who want to access additional features will need to pay.
+Non-paying users, for example, are only allowed seven map downloads, which may suffice for many users’ navigation needs.
+Premium features include advanced navigation options and unlimited map downloads, making it a versatile tool for frequent travelers.
+Additionally, OsmAnd’s open-source nature encourages community contributions, leading to continuously updated and improved map data.

 HERE WeGo

-Available in over 200 countries, Here WeGo relies on the same data as that used by the in-car GPS navigation systems employed by some of the world’s largest automotive firms.
-It also boasts an intuitive interface, real-time traffic data, and offline mapping.
+Available in over 200 countries, HERE WeGo relies on the same data used by the in-car GPS navigation systems employed by some of the world’s largest automotive firms.
+It also boasts an intuitive interface, real-time traffic data, and offline mapping capabilities, making it a reliable choice for various navigation needs.

-HERE WeGo allows users to set layers for their route, including satellite, transit, traffic, or classic view, just like Google Maps, but it has fewer distractions and is much quicker at route planning.
-Working across both Android and iOS devices, HERE WeGo represents a great Google Maps alternative regardless of your chosen device.
+HERE WeGo allows users to set layers for their route, including satellite, transit, traffic, or classic view, similar to Google Maps.
+However, it offers fewer distractions and is known for its faster route planning.
+The app also provides additional features such as detailed public transport schedules and bike-friendly routes.
+Working across both Android and iOS devices, HERE WeGo represents a great alternative for Google Maps regardless of your chosen device.
+Its global coverage and efficient performance make it a solid option for users seeking an effective navigation tool.